imaitland/blog/README.md

 - [ ] Create an admin mode, to create posts and deploy a static build of the site from the browser.
 - [ ] Write an image hoster service to make it easy to embed responsive images.

+## Some Context
+> :dromedary_camel: I made this static site generator to get a better grip on using Rust for web development, and for fun.
+As such it's fairly specific to my tastes and use case.

+> :crocodile: I think that to a casual observer it provides a useful reference for parsing markdown, generating html templates and a simple webserver.
+I certainly found it ergonomic and fun to build this in Rust.